NNPC subsidiaries post N1.01tr profit – The Sun Nigeria

 Uche Usim, Abuja

-For the first time in its history, the Nigerian National Petroleum Corporation (NNPC) on Monday, released its audited report (2018), showing that its subsidiaries recorded a total revenue of N5.04 trillion with a profit of N1.01 trillion.
+For the first time in its history, the Nigerian National Petroleum Corporation (NNPC) on Monday, released its audited report (2018), showing that its subsidiaries recorded a total of N5.04 trillion in revenue and a profit of N1.01 trillion.

-The report, signed by its Group Managing Director, Mr Mele Kyari, is a radical departure from old norms as the national oil company hitherto published only its unaudited operational statements.
+The report, signed by its Group Managing Director, Mr Mele Kyari, is a radical departure from the norms where the national oil company only published its unaudited operational statements.

+Reacting to the development, Kyari said it was very difficult to explain why Nigeria, an oil-producing country would remain a net importer of petroleum products.

+“The reason is simple: we could not fix our refineries and that is very difficult to explain.
+Why can’t we fix our refineries?
+We started this many years ago.
+However, all attempts to fix our refineries failed for very simple reasons and that was a strategy problem”.
+He said.

+It reported a profit after tax of N9.3 billion in 2018 as against a loss of N27 billion that was recorded in 2017.

+During the period, the total assets under management by the National Petroleum Investment Management Services (NAPIMS) stood at N18.6 trillion, with the oil and gas components valued at N14.2 trillion.T

-The audited report also shows that three of the nation’s refineries recorded combined losses of N154 billion with the Kaduna Refinery recording zero revenue for 2018.
+The audited report also shows that three of the nation’s refineries recorded combined loss of N154 billion with the Kaduna Refinery recording zero revenue for 2018.

 The inability of the company to generate any revenue resulted in an operating loss of N64.54 billion.